What's the difference between ``insured value`` on my home insurance policy and the market value of my home?

-Nevertheless, we suggest you carry at least a minimum limit of $1,000,000 each occurrence for bodily injury, personal injury and property damage combined, preferably supplemented by an umbrella liability limit of at least $1,000,000 each occurrence.
+Nevertheless, we suggest any business carry at least a minimum limit of $1,000,000 each occurrence for bodily injury, personal injury and property damage combined, preferably supplemented by an umbrella liability limit of at least $1,000,000 each occurrence.

-Within certain participation guidelines, 2 participants is the minimum number required to set up a group health policy.
+Within certain participation guidelines, two participants is the minimum number required to set up a group health policy.

 Generally, 75% is the industry norm.
-Within populations under, a higher participation level may be required.
+Within populations under that amount, a higher participation level may be required.

-An agent can prepare a quote with your answers to only a few questions.
+An agent can prepare a life insurance quote with only a few questions.
 They will need to know your age, some lifestyle detail, current medical conditions, and where you reside.
-At that point, if you desire to put the coverage in place, a detailed application be required which health records and a medical exam.
+If you desire to put the coverage in place, a detailed application will be required along with a health records check and a medical exam.

 How much life insurance is enough?